Last Updated on

 Check out more about Blogging and the challenges.

 Since last year, I took it as a serious affair that can fuel my passion and at the same time earn me some decent money.
 Gradually, I have learned it as the way of working with utmost flexibility and becoming my own boss 🙂

-It was not an easy path till date.
+It was not an easy path to date.
 I had my share of highs and lows.
 But I love every bit of this learning curve.
-At the beginning, I was only behind quality and was always in a perfectionist mode 😉 As a result, it used to take unbelievable time to create a post (around 3 days for a single post!)
+In the beginning, I was only behind the quality and was always in a perfectionist mode 😉 As a result, it used to take unbelievable time to create a post (around 3 days for a single post!)

 Also, patience is the key.
 Blogging is not about earning some quick money.

 Rather, try to provide some value to the newbies who want to get started.